| |

 College to train technicians and technologists for employment

+in the photonic sector.
 Photonics is being applied in virtually all industries,

 businesses, and households, ranging from laser eye surgery to